LeeJoonJie/task-manager/README.md

 # Task Manager

-ask Manager is a tool built help you manage and keep track of tasks.
+Task Manager is a tool built help you manage and keep track of tasks.
 With Task Manager you can set deadlines, monitor progress, add tags, search for tasks and more!

 Developed by: Lee Joon Jie (A0206311Y)